Aline Barnsdall & Frank Lloyd Wright

 Neglect and Abuse from the City

 Books could be written about Barnsdall’s wars with the City of Los Angeles for its terrible neglect of her bequest of the Barnsdall Art Park as a cultural center.
-The City at one point tried to turn it into a recreation part with volleyball courts and a swimming pool.
+The City at one point tried to turn it into a recreation park with volleyball courts and a swimming pool.
 Later it would allow the Park to go into such disrepair, that it contemplated razing all the Frank Lloyd Wright buildings on it, and came within inches of demolishing the Hollyhock House.

 The saga of the City’s delinquent oversight continues, though Aline Barnsdall is now long gone.